Workshops – Versal SoC

 • Learning about Vivado Design Suite

-• Learning about different projects and project structure within AMD-Xilinx tools
+• Learning about different projects and project structure within AMD tools

 • Navigating and controlling the design through different mechanisms, including GUI, Tcl commands, hot keys, and menus